varigence/docs/bimlflex/reference-documentation/LookupTablePattern.md

 # Lookup Table Pattern

-The table naming pattern for the Lookup Table
+The table naming pattern for the Lookup Table.

 Notes:
 * This setting is part of the `Core` settings category.